douglasdavis/ddavis.io/content/posts/numpy-histograms.md

 draft = false
 +++

-Update August 2019: About a year after writing this blog post I created a Python package to handle all of my pythonic histogramming needs.
+**Update August 2019**: About a year after writing this blog post I created a Python package to handle all of my pythonic histogramming needs.
 It's called [pygram11](https://github.com/douglasdavis/pygram11).
 This post is definitely still useful for learning more details about NumPy histogramming.

 ## Our starting point {#our-starting-point}